1. Use Google My Business to optimize for local search.

 With all the emails you send every day, it’s a shame if you aren't taking advantage of the promotional potential of your email signature.
 Your email signature can also be unexpected property to promote a sale, contest, event, or even a new blog post.
 Add a link to your business' website on your Facebook, Twitter, and Instagram profiles, as well.

-8. Send Email Newsletters
+8. Send email newsletters.

 An email newsletter can be a useful vehicle to promote content, share business-related news, and build deeper relationships with both potential and existing customers.
 There are plenty of free tools out there that assist you in designing, sending, and optimizing your newsletter.

-9. Network at In-Person Events
+9. Network at in-person events.

 Connecting with fellow professionals at industry networking events is a great opportunity to meet potential consumers in a place where they are eager to discuss your business.
 The niche topics of networking events ensures you’re meeting high-qualified leads.
 For example, a “Best Technology Startups of 2018” event will primarily be filled with participants who are interested in technology and startups.

-10. Speak at an Event
+10. Speak at an event.

 Similar to networking, speaking at an event about a topic related to your industry is another way to exhibit your expertise.
 Giving a thought-provoking and powerful speech will draw attention to you and, by association, your business, which can increase brand awareness and prove your business is qualified to tackle consumer’s challenges.

-11. Do a Free Product Giveaway or Contest
+11. Do a free product giveaway or contest

 A product giveaway or contest is an easy way to incentivize new viewers to check out and subscribe to your social media channels or website.
 Plus, handing out inexpensive branded products like t-shirts or mugs is a good way to spread your brand name.
 Word of mouth is alive and well -- and a little swag can go a long way.